cacauisadog/note-me/README.md

 # Note Me
-A basic note taking app made with Vue.js, Nuxt and Vuetify on the front and Django on the back.
+A basic note taking app made with Vue.js, Nuxt and Vuetify on the front and Django with PostgreSQL on the back.

-**At the moment, only the frontend works.**
+## Prerequisites:
+- you must have a local instance of postgres running on your machine;
+- you must have Django installed on your machine (use a virtualenv to avoid messing your everyday python env);
+- you must alter the Django configs to connect to your postgres database;

-## Instructions to run the frontend as it is:
+## Instructions to run the app as it is:
 - clone this repository;
+- `cd` into the *backend* folder;
+- `python manage.py runserver` to serve the Django backend;
 - `cd` into the *frontend* folder;
 - `npm install` to handle dependencies;
 - `npm run dev` to serve a local server (by default, on port 3000);
 - visit http://localhost:3000 on your browser and have fun.

 ## What you can do
-For now, you can only change the display between the dummy notes and alter their title and body.
-The changes will be reflected on the sidebar and will persist until you refresh the page.
+**Add new** notes, **edit** notes' title and body and **delete** notes.
+All changes are commited to the database and are kept through page refreshes.

 ## TODO
-The dummy frontend is finished!
-Of course, there's still A LOT to improve, but it works.
+The basic app is finished.
+Neither the code nor the UI are pretty, but it works.
-Now to connect to the backend and turn this into an actually useful app by changing all the dummy notes to be calls to the API:
+- add frontend validation;
+- add backend validation;
+- add note ordering by title or by body;
+- overhaul the UI;
-- GET all notes from the database;
+- refactorate code along the way.
-- PUT edited notes;
-- make "new note" button make a POST;
-- make "delete note" button make a DELETE;